GabrielleYnara/BotaniQ-Backend/README.md

 You can track the project's progress on **Trello** [here](https://trello.com/b/Phjbksmc/capstone).

 ### Roadblocks
-**Cucumber & Rest Assured Confusion**: I found myself questioning every step of the way, doubting the effectiveness of the tests I was writing.
+**Cucumber & Rest Assured Confusion**: I found myself questioning the effectiveness of the tests I was writing every step of the way.
 I went back to Cucumber's documentation and read it until I felt more confident and finally ready to move on.
-**Time Estimate**: Unfortunately I miscalculated the time necessary for each task and ended up fighting the clock at the end to present basic functionalities.
+**Time Estimate**: Unfortunately, I miscalculated the time necessary for each task and ended up fighting the clock to present basic functionalities.

 ### Future Enhancements
-**Implement full CRUD**: Enable full Create, Read, Update, and Delete (CRUD)  functionality for managing profile, garden, plants, and care information, so users can have better control over their data.
+**Implement full CRUD**: Enable full CRUD (Create, Read, Update, Delete) functionality for better data management across profiles, gardens, plants, and care information.
 **Third-party API for plant care recommendations**: Adding a layer of intelligence, enhancing the virtual companion aspect of BotaniQ.
 **Improve User Interface and Experience**: Adopt mobile-first design to improve accessibility, and enhance user interaction by including error prompts, tooltips, and a more intuitive interface, reducing confusion and providing an overall better user experience.